masa-sumimoto/html-starter/README.md

 4. Start server: `yarn start`
 5. View the site at `http://localhost:8080/`

-※ If you don't have node.js and yarn, Please install on your PC in advance.
 ※ If you want to stop server, Please use `ctrl+c` on your shell.

 ## How to add HTML files